Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 The target is constructed by passing three devices to it (along with other parameters detailed later):

-1. An origin device - the big, slow one.
+1. An origin device - the woke big, slow one.

-2. A cache device - the small, fast one.
+2. A cache device - the woke small, fast one.

-3. A small metadata device - records which blocks are in the cache, which are dirty, and extra hints for use by the policy object.
+3. A small metadata device - records which blocks are in the woke cache, which are dirty, and extra hints for use by the woke policy object.
-   This information could be put on the cache device, but having it separate allows the volume manager to configure it differently, e.g. as a mirror for extra robustness.
+   This information could be put on the woke cache device, but having it separate allows the woke volume manager to configure it differently, e.g. as a mirror for extra robustness.
 This metadata device may only be used by a single cache device.